Seikan Tunnel: Surveying, construction and geology

 Surveying started in 1946 and construction began in 1971.
 By August 1982, less than 700 metres of the tunnel remained to be excavated.
 First contact between the two sides was in 1983.
 The Tsugaru Strait has eastern and western necks, both approximately 20 km across.
 Initial surveys undertaken in 1946 indicated that the eastern neck was up to 200 m deep with volcanic geology.
 The western neck had a maximum depth of 140 m and geology consisting mostly of sedimentary rocks of the Neogene period.
 The western neck was selected, with its conditions considered favourable for tunnelling.

-The geology of the undersea portion of the tunnel consists of volcanic rock, pyroclastic rock, as well as sedimentary rock of the Neogene period.
+The geology of the undersea portion of the tunnel consists of volcanic rock, pyroclastic rock, and sedimentary rock of the Neogene period.
 The area is folded into a nearly vertical syncline, which means that the youngest rock is in the centre of the strait and encountered last.
-Divided roughly into thirds, the Honshū side consists of volcanic rocks (notably andesite and basalt); the Hokkaido side consists of sedimentary rocks (notably Tertiary period tuff and mudstone); and the centre portion consists of Kuromatsunai strata (Tertiary period sand-like mudstone).
+Divided roughly into thirds, the Honshu side consists of volcanic rocks (notably andesite and basalt); the Hokkaido side consists of sedimentary rocks (notably Tertiary period tuff and mudstone); and the centre portion consists of Kuromatsunai strata (Tertiary period sand-like mudstone).
 Igneous intrusions and faults caused crushing of the rock and complicated the tunnelling procedures.